-Stopfordians: is Bramhall Park a firm favourite among your local lockdown routes?
+Stopfordians: is Bramhall Park a firm favourite among your local routes?

-The Tudor manor house and its surroundings certainly make for a great day out, pandemic or not.
+The Tudor manor house and its surroundings certainly make for a great day out.

 Its origins date back to the Middle Ages, and the hall and its residual 60-acre grassland form a large part of Stockport’s history.
 It’s one of the borough’s best kept treasures – and with its 16th century paintings, striking Elizabethan plaster ceiling and Victorian kitchens giving this manor house a unique charm – the property’s of great national importance, too.

-Bramhall Hall’s doors remain closed for the time being, but the grounds are open and free for locals to explore.
-With the choice of woodland walks across brooks and lakes, if you’re not local to Stockport, Bramhall Hall is definitely worth a visit when restrictions allow it.
+You can book yourself a visit around the inside of Bramhall Hall irtslef, and the grounds are open and free for anyone to explore too.
+With the choice of woodland walks across brooks and lakes, if you’re not local to Stockport, Bramhall Hall is definitely worth a visit.

 In the meantime, if you’re looking to switch up your routine and add a little challenge to your next visit, a trail just outside of the park makes for a great 7-mile walk.